wanderingMuse/wanderingMuse.github.io/index.md

 ## Welcome to my Portfolio!

+Below is a collection of sample projects to showcase my ability using different statistically geared programming languages, applications and techniques.
+If you find my work satisfactory, I hope to soon be in your contact!

+###Project 1:
+Brief Description
+Links

+###Project 2:
+Brief Description
+Links

+###Project 3:
+Brief Description
+Links

+###Project 4:
+Brief Description
+Links

+###Project 5:
+Brief Description
+Links

 You can use the [editor on GitHub](https://github.com/wanderingMuse/wanderingMuse.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.